Yanina Wickmayer: 2020: Loss of form, hiatus

-2022: Comeback, Wimbledon second round, third WTA doubles title
+2022–23: Comeback, Wimbledon second round, third doubles title

-She qualified for the 2022 Wimbledon Championships after an absence of two years in a Grand Slam main draw (since the US Open 2020) to make her 13th appearance at this major.
-She made the second round defeating Lin Zhu.
+She qualified for the 2022 Wimbledon Championships after an absence of two years in a major main draw (since the US Open 2020) to make her 13th appearance at this major.
+She made the second round defeating Zhu Lin.

-She won the doubles title partnering with Kristina Mladenovic at the Korea Open defeating top seeds Asia Muhammad and Sabrina Santamaria from the United States.
+She won the doubles title, partnering with Kristina Mladenovic, at the Korea Open defeating top seeds Asia Muhammad and Sabrina Santamaria from the United States.
 It was her first title since 2016.

+In 2023, she qualified for Wimbledon with a win over Laura Siegemund in the last round of qualifying to make her 14th main-draw appearance.

+2025: First doubles major quarterfinal, retirement

+In May 2025, Wickmayer announced her plans to retire from the sport after that year's Wimbledon Championships.
+In June 2025, Wickmayer participated in the French Open with a protected ranking but was eliminated in the first round by Victoria Azarenka who scored a double bagel in 48 minutes.
+She partnered with Irina-Camelia Begu and made the quarterfinals of the doubles event.

+At Wimbledon, Wickmayer lost in the first round to Renata Zarazúa in what was the final singles match of her career.
+She lost in the first round of doubles competition a day later partnering Anastasija Sevastova.